janipalsamaki/swag-order-robot/README.md

 Inside the `swag-order-robot` directory, create a directory by name `resources`.

-Inside the `resources` directory, create a file by name `keywords.resource`.
+Inside the `resources` directory, create a file by name `keywords.robot`.

-Paste the following Robot Framework code in the `keywords.resource` file:
+Paste the following Robot Framework code in the `keywords.robot` file:

 ```robot
 *** Settings ***